Azure/meta-azure-service-broker/docs/how-admin-deploy-the-broker.md

     Please follow the [steps](https://azure.microsoft.com/en-us/documentation/articles/sql-database-configure-firewall-settings/) to make sure the SQL database can be accessed by the service broker.

-  3. Create tables in the SQL database.
+  3. By default, the tables `instances` and `bindings` are created when the broker starts.
+If not, please create them manually with the following steps.

     Use your favorite way to connect to the SQL database.